nihao-wiki/nihao/docs/en/guide/communication.md

-# Connect in China: Essential Apps & Mobile Internet
+# Connect in China with Essential Apps & Mobile Internet

 ## Stay Online